JakubBialoskorski/notes/README.md

 Flask notes app with MySQL as a backend.
 ---
 Based on [this repository](https://github.com/OmkarPathak/A-Simple-Note-Taking-Web-App) but with:
-* MySQL / Aurora support (instead of local SQLite)
+* MySQL / Aurora support (instead of local SQLite) with optional SSL/TLS
 * `strftime` was cut out along with any time-related functions
 * all `delete` actions explicit confirmations
 * support for `utfmb4` (special characters like `śćźżó` / emojis etc.)